14 January 2010

 3. Keep Content Fresh and Relevant

 Your search rank is largely a function of the quality and relevance of your content.
-To optimize content:
+To optimise content:

 - Speak the language of your customers.
 Your keywords should map to the words customers use to find your products or services.